seanbaxter/circle/comprehension/comprehension.md

 This example file shows how to nest multiple _for-expressions_ to generate a complex list. `v2`'s initializer uses nested loops plus a filter to select the odd elements of the input, then emit that value that many times into the list.
 Note the two expansion tokens: the first belongs to the inner loop, and the second to the outer loop.

 In `v3` the _take-clause_ `| 10` limits the length of the list.
 As soon as that length is hit, list comprehension is complete and both loops immediately exit.
 The _take-clause_ is a _modifier_ for list comprehension.
-The result object of list comprehension is `std::vector`, and that type has few overloaded operators, so the compiler reserves bitwise OR to specify the max list length.
+The result object of list comprehension is `std::vector`, and that type has few overloaded operators, so the compiler reserves `operator |` to specify the max list length.
 There is plenty of symbol space remaining for repetitions, set operations, and the like.

 [**locus2.cxx**](locus2.cxx)
 ```cpp